-Glenna was recently invited to write a chapter on ‘rest and recovery’ for a new book on Dance Wellness produced by the International Association of Dance Medicine and Science and to be published by Human Kinetics Press.
+My invited chapter on ‘rest and recovery’ has been published in a new book (2017) on Dance Wellness produced by the International Association of Dance Medicine and Science and to be published by Human Kinetics Press.
 She will co-author this chapter with her colleague, Dr. Margaret Wilson from Dance, University of Wyoming.
 Stay tuned!

 My chapter ‘Sharing creativity through the mirror neuron system’ is available in Creativity and Entrepreneurship: Changing Currents in Education and Public Life, Edward Elgar Publisher, 2013